 In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

-, we will follow these steps.
+To create a fully functional React CRUD app using useReducer in combination with useContext, we will follow these steps.
 This approach will help manage the global state of employees more efficiently.

 Step 1: Setting Up the React Project